Azerbaijan

 - Health And Mental Health

-- Healthcare in Azerbaijan is a mix of public and private services, with traditional medicine still playing a role in rural areas.
-Mental health awareness is growing, though stigma remains a challenge.
+- Healthcare is a mix of traditional and modern practices.
+Mental health awareness is growing, but stigma remains a challenge.

 - Mental Health Views